millerms/CranburyChiropractic/_pages/services/shockwave-therapy-eswt.md

   <details class="reveal reveal--up">
     <summary>What if I need a referral?</summary>
     <div class="faq__content">
-      We’ll coordinate with the right specialist (PT, orthopedics, etc.) if needed.
+      We’ll refer you to the right specialist (PT, orthopedics, etc.) if needed.
 The goal is the best result for you.
     </div>
   </details>
 </div>